Date

 Focus on strengths

-Use activities that a student with ADHD is good at as the basis for a group activity, allowing the student to lead or contribute to.
+Use activities that a learner with ADHD is good at as the basis for a group activity, allowing them to lead or contribute to the activity from a place of strength.

 Practice skills in sport and PE